nasa/cumulus/cumulus/tasks/sf-sns-report/README.md

 Broadcast an incoming Cumulus message to SNS.
 This lambda function works with Cumulus Message Adapter, and it can be used anywhere in a step function workflow to report granule and PDR status.

-To report the PDR's progress as it's being processed, add the following step after each pdr-status-check:
+To report the PDR's progress as it's being processed, add the following step after the pdr-status-check:

-`   PdrStatusReport:
+    PdrStatusReport:
       CumulusConfig:
         cumulus_message:
           input: '{$}'